juliogomez/devops/README.md

 So you can register and create a hostname of your choice, and that will be mapped to the WAN IP address of your router.

 Once done you will need to install the NoIP agent in one of your local systems.
 Maybe your router could support it, but there are so many models it would be impossible to cover a generic way to do it.
-You could install it in your own laptop, but probably that is not always on.
+You could install it in your own workstation, but probably that is not always on.
 So the best option is to install it in one of your RPi.

 Let's install it in our RPi *master* node, by following the instructions [here](https://www.noip.com/support/knowledgebase/install-ip-duc-onto-raspberry-pi/).